Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Refill with the required amount of oil

-Much like a car engine, some air compressors provide a dip-stick that has oil level marker / indications on the stick to help you check whether the compressor oil is running low.
+Much like a car engine, some air compressors provide a dip-stick that has an oil level marker/indications on the stick to help you check whether the compressor oil is running low.

 However, it’s quite common to find a clear portion or “sight glass” on the side of the oil reservoir or motor mechanism.
 Some compressors even have a completely clear reservoir for high visibility from a distance.